EGI-Federation/bdii/README.md

 - Prepare a changelog from the last version, including contributors' names
 - Prepare a PR with
-  - Updating version and changelog in `bdii.spec`
+  - Updating version and changelog in `CHANGELOG` and `bdii.spec`
-  - Updating authors in `AUTHORS`
-  - Updating `codemeta.json` if needed
+  - Updating `codemeta.json`, if needed
 - Once the PR has been merged tag and release a new version in GitHub
   - Packages will be built using GitHub Actions and attached to the release page